LazyLyrics/carter-js/README.md

 **interaction**: A `CarterInteraction` object.

 This entire array is accessible in full, and is ordered with the most recent interaction at the front of the array.
-For convenience, you can also access `Carter.latest` which will always contain the most recent interaction.
+For convenience, you can also invoke `Carter.latest()` which will return the most recent interaction.